wasab1kastike/autobattles4xfinsauna/README.md

 - `npm run build` – compile TypeScript and bundle the production build.
 - `npm run preview` – preview the built app locally.
 - `npm test` – run the test suite with Vitest.
+- `npm run check:demo` – verify the README demo link and that the deployed page responds.

 ## Gameplay